Sequoia Heritage, Stripe and others invest $200M in African fintech Wave at $1.7B valuation – TechCrunch

 While some reports say Wave had raised $13.8 million prior to this, Durbin declined to comment on the figure when asked.
 However, he did mention that Partech, the French outfit with an African fund, invested in a seed round alongside other investors like Founders Fund and Stripe.

-In addition to Sequoia and Sam Altman, the same crop of investors also participated in this monster Series A round.
+In addition to Sequoia, Ribbit, and Sam Altman, the same crop of investors also participated in this monster Series A round.

 In a market that has typically lacked innovation, Partech general partner Tidjane Deme says the investment will help Wave improve its service.

-Note: Update: A previous version of this article stated that Sequoia Heritage is a private investment fund and a subsidiary of Sequoia Capital.
-However, that’s not the case as the firm is an endowment-style fund and a separate entity that operates independently under the Sequoia brand.